tjesi/TTM4205/README.md

 ## Course Description

+The course covers how to implement, analyse, attack, protect and securely compose cryptographic algorithms in practice.
+It goes in depth on how to implement computer arithmetic, attacking implementations using side-channel attacks and fault injection, exploit padding oracles and low-entropy randomness, utilise techniques to defend against these attacks, and how to securely design misuse-resistant APIs.

-See course description at [ntnu.edu/studies/courses/TTM4205](https://www.ntnu.edu/studies/courses/TTM4205).
+See the full course description at [ntnu.edu/studies/courses/TTM4205](https://www.ntnu.edu/studies/courses/TTM4205).

 ## Course Staff